Propagation

 Seedlings

 I would advise against growing dragon fruits from seeds in most cases, as they grow incredibly slowly, and it may be upwards of five years before you get any fruit.
 Further, not all varieties are true to type, so after all that waiting you may end up with something not worth keeping.
 Of course, there is the possibility of ending up with something better than you started with, which is precisely the reason seedlings are used for dragon fruit hybridisation.
 This is the main reason dragon fruit enthusiasts grow seedlings.
 One variety is cross-pollinated by another, and the seeds from the best fruit are planted out in large numbers.
 The weak seedlings are pruned away, leaving only the strongest seedlings which can then be grown out in full or grafted (more on that below), and the fruit evaluated.
-This is a great way to get varieties suited to your climate, as the genetic variance introduced by cross-pollination (seeds will be genetically different) means the most adept plants will be the strongest, and all weaker plants will be removed.
+This is a great way to get varieties suited to your climate, as the genetic variance introduced by cross-pollination (seeds will be genetically different) means the most adept plants will be the strongest, and the weaker plants will be removed.
 The same concept can be applied to varieties true to type (typically self-pollinating varieties), in which the seeds will be more genetically similar to their parents, but slight alterations could give more heat-tolerant plants for example.
 Of course, some people enjoy the challenge of growing fruit trees (or cacti, in this case) from seeds, in which case sow as you would vegetables.

 Grafting